3 Classification: Basic Concepts and Techniques

 Zoo_test <- Zoo |> slice(-inTrain)

-The package caret combines training and validation for hyperparameter tuning into a single function called train().
+The package caret combines training and validation for hyperparameter tuning into the train() function.
 It internally splits the data into training and validation sets and thus will provide you with error estimates for different hyperparameter settings. trainControl is used to choose how testing is performed.

 For rpart, train tries to tune the cp parameter (tree complexity) using accuracy to chose the best model.
 I set minsplit to 2 since we have not much data.
 Note: Parameters used for tuning (in this case cp) need to be set using a data.frame in the argument tuneGrid!
 Setting it in control will be ignored.